Nisarg-Vyas/leetcode-nisarg/README.md

 # 🚀 LeetCode Progress Tracker

 This repository documents my LeetCode journey — problem by problem.
-> Note: This repo can have inconsistancies, as the creator of this repo is still in initial learning phase.
+> Note: This repo can have inconsistancies, as the creator(me) of this repo is still in initial learning phase.

 ## 🎯 Goals
 1. Track progress and document solutions
 2. Revise key patterns and concepts
 3. Practice Git & GitHub
 4. Follow Striver’s A2Z DSA Course
+5. Keep a documented approach too solve these problems so that I can refer them and notes whenever I want

 ## 📁 Structure
 | Folder | Description |